carolina-ac/docker_r_analysis/README.md

 It’s important to note that `/path/inside/container` is a placeholder.
 In a real Dockerfile, you need to replace it with the directory inside the container where you want your files to be accessible.

 For example, if you mount your local directory to `/usr/src/app/CA_original` inside the container, then the correct version would be:

-### Set the working directory in the container
-### Your files should be mounted in this path when running the container.
 WORKDIR /usr/src/app/CA_original

+Your files should be mounted in this path when running the container.

 To run the Docker: